raul23/SimulRPi/docs/useful_functions.rst

       import SimulRPi.GPIO as GPIO

-   Thus, the code examples are to be executed on your computer, not an RPi since the main reasons for these examples is to show how to use the `SimulRPi API`_.
+   The code examples are to be executed on your computer, not on an RPi since the main reason for these examples is to show how to use the `SimulRPi API`_.

 .. seealso::